ArtyETH06/artyeth06.github.io/about.md

 ## Ethical hacker 💻, developper💻, trader📈

-- 🚀 Im 18 years old and currently grinding to get my EPITA Computer's Science 2029 degree
+- 🚀 Im 18 years old and currently grinding to get my EPITA Computer's Science 2029 degree<br><br>

-- Working hard on my project to become a Red-Team operator, focusing on being a pentester first, learning on platforms and also passed some certs (CRTP, PWPP, PWPA, PJPT)
+- Working hard on my project to become a Red-Team operator, focusing on being a pentester first, learning on platforms and also passed some certs (CRTP, PWPP, PWPA, PJPT)<br><br>

-- 📈 In finance since 6 years, mostly in crypto 📈 (pretty good trader ;),same as my quote is “Hodl and prosper”)
+- 📈 In finance since 6 years, mostly in crypto 📈 (pretty good trader ;),same as my quote is “Hodl and prosper”)<br><br>
 - Also a developper and Vibe-coder, In the crypto space I developped multiple tools for DeFi such as DAAMv2 / DLMM tools, arbitrage / tradings bots, and also internal / external tools for the P2E Star Atlas (exemple my hosting service: [Arty Hosting Service](https://arty-hosting-service.vercel.app))